SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ### Nonstiff Methods

 - `EM`- The Euler-Maruyama method.
-Strong Order 0.5 in the Ito sense.
+Strong order 0.5 in the Ito sense.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `EulerHeun` - The Euler-Heun method.
-Strong Order 0.5 in the Stratonovich sense.
+Strong order 0.5 in the Stratonovich sense.
   Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
-- `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
+- `RKMil` - An explicit Runge-Kutta discretization of the strong order 1.0 Milstein method.
 Defaults to solving the Ito problem, but `RKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
   Only handles scalar and diagonal noise.†
-- `RKMilCommute` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method for commutative noise problems.
+- `RKMilCommute` - An explicit Runge-Kutta discretization of the strong order 1.0 Milstein method for commutative noise problems.
 Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.†
-- `SRA` - The strong Order 1.5 methods for additive Ito and Stratonovich SDEs due to Rossler.
+- `SRA` - Adaptive strong order 2.0 methods for additive Ito and Stratonovich SDEs.
   Default tableau is for SRA1.
 Can handle non-diagonal and scalar additive noise.
-- `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to Rossler.
+- `SRI` - Adaptive strong order 1.5 methods for diagonal/scalar Ito SDEs.
   Default tableau is for SRIW1.
-- `SRIW1` - Strong Order 1.5 and weak order 2.0 for diagonal/scalar Ito SDEs.†
+- `SRIW1` - Adaptive strong Order 1.5 and weak order 2.0 for diagonal/scalar Ito SDEs.†
-- `SRIW2` - Strong Order 1.5 and weak order 3.0 for diagonal/scalar Ito SDEs.†
+- `SRIW2` - Adaptive strong Order 1.5 and weak order 3.0 for diagonal/scalar Ito SDEs.†
-- `SOSRI` - Stability-optimized strong Order 1.5 and weak order 2.0 for
+- `SOSRI` - Stability-optimized adaptive strong order 1.5 and weak order 2.0 for
   diagonal/scalar Ito SDEs.†
-- `SOSRI2` - Stability-optimized strong Order 1.5 and weak order 2.0 for
+- `SOSRI2` - Stability-optimized adaptive strong Order 1.5 and weak order 2.0 for
   diagonal/scalar Ito SDEs.†
-- `SRA1` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+- `SRA1` - Adaptive strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle non-diagonal and scalar additive noise.†
-- `SRA2` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+- `SRA2` - Adaptive strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle non-diagonal and scalar additive noise.†
-- `SRA3` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 3.
+- `SRA3` - Adaptive strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 3.
 Can handle non-diagonal and scalar additive noise.†
-- `SOSRA` - A stability-optimized SRA.
-Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+- `SOSRA` - A stability-optimized adaptive SRA.
+Strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle non-diagonal and scalar additive noise.
 Stable and high tolerances and robust to stiffness.†
-- `SOSRA2` - A stability-optimized SRA.
-Strong Order 1.5 for additive Ito and
-  Stratonovich SDEs with weak order 2.
+- `SOSRA2` - A stability-optimized adaptive SRA.
+Strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle non-diagonal and scalar additive noise.
 Stable and high tolerances and robust to stiffness.†